 It may be safe to take a shower after a C-section if you have a catheter.
 To do so, start by emptying the catheter bag.
 Afterward, use a towel to dry both the catheter and the bag once you are done (4).

 You should avoid scrubbing the incision area or submerging in the water while taking a bath after a C-section.
 Hospital staff may provide you with a sponge bath after C-section since you won’t be able to take a bath until you recover from anesthesiaiThe use of medications to alleviate pain during surgery and other treatments effects and pain after the procedure.
-So, when can you take a bath after C-section?
+So, when can you take a bath after a C-section?
 You can take a shower using an antimicrobial soap only after your doctor permits.
 Soaking in the bath can be done after the vaginal secretions cease, and the wound is healed after a few postpartumiThe period following childbirth weeks.
 You may pat dry the incision site after bath and apply the recommended ointments or creams.
 Proper incision care will expedite the healing process.
 You may also avoid bathtubs if they are not cleaned after one use.
 If you notice redness, discharge, or swelling on your incision wound, contact your obstetrician immediately.

 Infographic: Precautions While Having A Bath After A C-Section